brigittarucz/devOpsPracticesInteg/pages/index.md

 In the terminal, the command docker build -t node-app . builds the image tagging it (-t) after which docker run -d -p 3000:3000 node-app creates the container with the specified image running it as a process (-d) binding the port 3000 of the container to the port 3000 of the host machine (-p).
 In this way, testing to see if the Dockerfile successfully fulfills its scope is executed.

 Further, we proceed with pulling and running MariaDB and testing the connectivity between the application layer and the database layer in containers.
 This requires modifying the database configurations in the NodeJS files accordingly.
 Once successful, NGINX is added to the mix which will act as a web server, a reverse proxy, and a load balancer, all at once.
-[3] To dig a bit deeper into the terms, the web server will retrieve the HTTP requests forwarding them to the application by acting as a reverse proxy, routing these further by never revealing the original IP address to the client, enhancing security.
+To dig a bit deeper into the terms, the web server will retrieve the HTTP requests forwarding them to the application by acting as a reverse proxy, routing these further by never revealing the original IP address to the client, enhancing security.
 Simultaneously, the property of load balancing protects the servers from crashing due to increased traffic.
+[3]

 In terms of implementation, it is done via making use of another Dockerfile again.
 In the Dockerfile, the base image is set following the COPY instruction to provide the necessary initial configurations.
 The utilized core context of the default.conf file is the server that defines a virtual server in itself that handles requests.
 The requests contain two directives: listen to set the IP address the server should respond to and server_name.
 [4] The location is another context worth mentioning that further divides the request handling, this time by URL routes, in our case simply /.
 One level deeper into the block of code, the proxy_pass directive ensures passing the request to a proxied server, while the upstream context defines a pool of servers that can be used.

 Naturally, once each command has proven to run the containers linked to each other successfully and independently, we can tackle Docker Compose, a tool for “running multi-container” applications.
 [5] One of the most notable benefits of this technology is that other developers can easily contribute to the project, by simply running a command rather than manually configuring the whole environment needed.
 To set this up, the docker-compose.yml placed at the root of the project must be written.
-This file cumulates our efforts, defining the version number which sets the format in which the code ought to be written firstly.
+This file cumulates our efforts, defining the version number which sets the format in which the code ought to be written first.
 [6]

 MariaDB, as a service, utilizes container_name for the database configuration in the application to match the host.
 Its image is pulled from the Docker Hub.
 We preserve data through persistent volumes managed by Docker.
 Moreover, the env_file sets the environment variables from a file because in this way the file could potentially be excluded from the preferred version control, protecting sensitive information.
 The mysqld --init-file="/tmp/database/install_db.sql" command creates the database and the tables, provided that they do not exist, populating them on the same reasoning.

 The NodeJS application, as a service, builds itself from the Dockerfile previously tested.
 The deploy directive specifies its deployment as a running service with three replicas, handled by the load balancer, as well as a restart_policy for when the containers exit with three attempts to revive on failure.
 The depends_on expresses the dependency between the application and the database and sets the dependency order, the services starting one by one, being guided by it.

-The Nginx, as a service, similarly builds itself from the Dockerfile, sets its dependencies, and exposes port 80 for outside requests.
+Nginx, as a service, similarly builds itself from the Dockerfile, sets its dependencies, and exposes port 80 for outside requests.
 The division of the services in networks is done through a bridge driver, providing out-of-the-box DNS resolution, meaning if they do not belong to the same default network, they cannot access each other’s IP addresses.
 [7] This, in return, contributes to security.

 ## <a name="softQA"> Software Quality Assurance
 ### <a name="softQAcode"> Coding Standard
-A coding standard is a collection of guidelines for programming style, techniques, and procedures for each part of the program developed in a specific programming language agreed upon amongst the developers.
-The standard commonly includes indentation, naming convention, comments, file organization, and architectural best practices.
+The coding standard is a collection of guidelines, agreed between developers, related to the programming style, techniques and procedures used throughout the development of the software, focused on a specific programming language.
 [8]

 In a collaborative project, developers must establish a coding standard and conform to improve code readability, consistency, reusability, and maintenance.
 By ensuring that the source code is readable and understandable, other team members can easily get involved and contribute.
 Moreover, the software is subject to security vulnerabilities if it is inconsistent, has bugs, or has logical problems.
 [9] These issues are usually caused by defective programming codes that may arise as a result of poor coding practices.
 Faulty codes also negatively affect the site’s performance, in fields such as server response, code reusability, and user interaction.
 Lastly, following the coding standard is cost-effective.
 Clean and neat code helps developers to find bugs and errors comparatively easily.
 [10] During the initial stage of our project, for example, members used different code formatters and Visual Studio Code would highlight all the format changes as code changes.
 This made it extremely difficult to differentiate important code changes from format updates.